back

 Substantial (lateral) slip is possible with wheel speed equal to vehicle speed.

-Except when coasting, driving wheels must slip slightly to generate force for maintaining speed.
+Except when coasting, driving tires must slip slightly to generate force for maintaining speed.

-On track, one must learn to filter the overwhelming amount of inputs.
+On track, one must learn to filter overwhelming amounts of stimuli.

-Meanwhile, e.g. lack of G forces in sims is only partly compensated by harness tensioning,
+In sims, lack of G force stimuli is only partly compensated by harness tensioning,

-but I don't miss all the noise, windshield glare and expenses.
+but I rarely miss real world risks, noise, windshield glare and expenses.

 I am no athlete; it took me multiple weekends on each track to usefully remember corners